 Being a gestational surrogate means that you’re going to have to endure at least one cycle of IVF.
 That means a lot of medications taken every day, some at very specific times.
 Additionally, you’ll also have to make and keep several doctor appointments.
 Simply put, being a surrogate can feel like a full-time job.
 Being organized makes this feel less overwhelming and much more manageable.

 In addition to not being motivated by fiscal gain, it also helps if you’re not in fiscal need.
-We aren’t saying that you need to be wealthy, but it is important that you’re not currently accepting any form of government aid, such as food stamps or WIC.
+We aren’t saying that you need to be wealthy, but it is important that you’re not currently accepting any form of government aid, such as food stamps, cash aid, or Medicaid/Medicare.
 If you are, that can give the illusion of need and suggest that women are being led into this for money, when they otherwise would not consider surrogacy.
 If you have additional questions on what it means to be financially stable, don’t hesitate to reach out to us.

 If you’ve ever known someone who has struggled with infertility, it’s not hard to understand how difficult this process can be for intended parents.
 Surrogacy represents a lifelong dream for them, and on top of the emotional toll, this process can take a huge hit on a family’s finances as well.
 Being sensitive to their needs and concerns will make you a great surrogate, and an even better friend.